2ndcouteau/Madkudu/README.md

 **YEAR** and **MONTH** are the values of the current date **minus 1 month**.

-This will let you use the script to automate the download of file each 1st of month, by a `conjob` or in `Airflow` for exemple.
+This will let you use the script to automate the download of file each 1st of month, by a `cronjob` or in `Airflow` for exemple.

 A feature will block a file if this one has already been inserted in the DB.